 What is the #1 beginner-friendly sewing project?
 A pillow!
 BUT – if you’ve crossed the basic square pillow off your list, and you’re ready to kick it up another notch, this pillow project shows you how to add patchwork, fussy cutting, piping, and more.
 All the things that can keep new and returning sewers inspired and motivated, and give you that“I made this!” success.

 Our pillow design is based on a classic four-row grid that allows you to mix and match a wide variety of fabrics from within a favorite collection.
-You’ll learn fussy cutting tips to isolate and showcase a fabric’s motifs, basic piecing, how to make and attach bias piping, all the steps for an envelope back with button and buttonhole closure plus a special side bar with steps for an alternate tie closure.
-Along the way, we’ll sprinkle in other helpful tips and tricks that will take your sewing skills to the next level.
+There are so many great techniques to learn or practice, like fussy cutting tips to isolate and showcase a fabric’s motifs, basic piecing, how to make and attach bias piping, all the steps for an envelope back with a button and buttonhole closure plus a special side bar with steps for an alternate tie closure.
+Along the way, we sprinkle in other helpful tips and tricks that will take your sewing skills to the next level.

 Sewing Tools You Need

 - Sewing Machine and standard presser foot

 - Zipper foot